-There are presently three Specific Plan areas in the City: Harbor Corridor, Brookhurst/Chapman, and the Community Center Specific Plan areas.
+There are presentlyAs of 2021, three Specific PlanPlans areas in are located within portions the City: Harbor_Boulevard Corridor, Brook hurstat the southeast corner of Brookhurst Street/Chapman Avenue, and within the Community Center Specific Plan areasarea.
 These three areas, totaling 644 acres collectively, are governed by detailed land use regulations, including zoning classifications unique to each Specific Plan area.
-These three specific plans areas were the initial focus of the Redevelopment Agency's efforts.
+These three specific plansplan areas were the initial focus of the former Redevelopment Agency's efforts to catalyze change and investment.